Selling Real Estate

 When prospective buyers walk through your home, they tend to imagine it as if it were their own.
 You can help them envision their dream space by presenting a clean, clutter-free environment.
 Here’s how:

 Bring a friend, a RE/MAX professional agent or home stager to help point out overlooked problem areas of clutter.
 When you live in a space, you get used to a space.
 You don’t see what others see.
-Trust their advice, it will make selling real estate much easier.
+Trust their advice.

 Remove personal items